dataiku/dataiku-ansible-modules/README.md

 Dataiku DSS modules (Archived)
 ==============================

-:warning This project is deprecated in favor of the [Dataiku Ansible Collection](https://github.com/dataiku/dataiku-ansible-collection)
+:warning: This project is deprecated in favor of the [Dataiku Ansible Collection](https://github.com/dataiku/dataiku-ansible-collection)

 This role packages custom modules to administrate Dataiku Data Science Studio platforms.